 German courts do not normally intervene in a pending arbitration.
 However, exceptions are made, for instance, for the appointment or challenge of arbitrators if there is no agreement between the parties, interim measures or assistance in taking evidence or enforcement of orders.
 Moreover, the court can set aside an arbitral tribunal’s jurisdiction under specific circumstances if certain essential prerequisites of German law are not met.

 Since 2019, the legal protection of trade secrets in Germany has experienced a phase of great upheaval.
 From 1896 to 2019, over a period of more than 120 years, criminal law and case law dominated the protection of trade secrets in Germany.
-The central provisions for the protection of trade secrets were Sections 17 to 19 of the German Act against Unfair Competition (UCA) (Gesetz gegen den unlauteren Wettbewerb, or UWG), which stipulated certain misconduct with regard to trade secrets as criminal offences.
+The central provisions for the protection of trade secrets were Sections 17 to 19 of the German Act against Unfair Competition (Gesetz gegen den unlauteren Wettbewerb, UWG – the UCA) which stipulated certain misconduct with regard to trade secrets as criminal offences.

-This system was turned upside down when the German Trade Secret Act (TSA) (Gesetz zum Schutz von Geschäftsgeheimnissen, or GeschGehG) came into force in April 2019.
-In stark contrast to the traditional German concept outlined above, where the legal protection of trade secrets was strictly accessory to criminal law, the TSA is based on EU law, implementing the Directive on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure (Directive (EU) 2016/943, the EU Trade Secret Directive, or ETSD) and provides now (at last) a dedicated law for the protection of trade secrets, which is dominated by a civil law concept.
+This system changed fundamentally when the German Trade Secret Act (Gesetz zum Schutz von Geschäftsgeheimnissen, GeschGehG – the TSA) came into force in April 2019.
+In stark contrast to the traditional German concept outlined above, where the legal protection of trade secrets was strictly accessory to criminal law, the TSA is based on EU law, implementing the Directive on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure (Directive (EU) 2016/943, EU Trade Secret Directive – the ETSD) and now provides a dedicated law for the protection of trade secrets, which is dominated by a civil law concept.

-The purpose of this chapter is to shed some light on some of the most relevant changes that the TSA has brought to German law on the protection of trade secrets, namely:
+The purpose of this article is to shed some light on some of the most relevant changes which the TSA has brought to German law on the protection of trade secrets, namely:

-Furthermore, some “traditional” issues relating to trade secret protection under German law that were not solved by the TSA will also be dealt with.
+Furthermore, we also deal with some “traditional” issues relating to trade secret protection under German law which were not solved by the TSA.

 New Protection Requirement: Appropriate Confidentiality Measures

-One of the most significant changes – especially for business practice – is that a piece of information can now only be protected as a trade secret under German law “if it has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information, to keep it secret”.
-Although this requirement had already been established in international law by the 1990s, by Article 39 of the TRIPS Agreement, in Germany the mere subjective will of the owner to maintain the confidentiality of a trade secret had been deemed sufficient for protection by German courts under the UCA; in most cases, such will did not even have to be explicitly stated but was presumed if the trade secret had commercial value.
+One of the most significant changes – especially for business practice – is that information can now only be protected as a trade secret under German law “if it has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information, to keep it secret”.
+Although this requirement had already been established in international law by Article 39 of the TRIPS Agreement (which came into effect in 1995), in Germany the mere subjective will of the owner to maintain the confidentiality of a trade secret had been deemed sufficient for protection by German courts under the UCA; in most cases, such will did not even had to be explicitly stated but was presumed if the trade secret had commercial value.

-Against this backdrop of insecurity, it does not come as a surprise that by far the largest part of the past two years' court decisions and scholarly contributions on the subject of trade secret protection dealt with the issue of adequate protection measures.
+Against this backdrop of uncertainty, it does not come as a surprise that by far the largest part of the court decisions rendered since the TSA came into effect – and most scholarly contributions on the subject of trade secret protection – dealt with the issue of adequate protection measures.

-As long as the CJEU does not decide under the ETSD how much effort will be required for qualifying the steps taken as the required level of reasonableness, it can be assumed that this question will continue to be one of the dominant issues.
-Such future decision of the CJEU will, however, also be binding for the German courts when applying the TSA.
+As long as the CJEU does not decide under the ETSD, which steps need to be taken to ensure the required level of reasonable protection measures, it can be assumed that this question will continue to be one of the dominant issues.
+Such future decision of the CJEU will also be binding for the German courts when applying the TSA.

 Third-Party Liability and Legal Consequences

-With regard to substantive law, the TSA significantly extended third-party liability as compared to the former German law on trade secrets.
-While the liability of those directly infringing a trade secret was already quite extensive under the latter, the use or disclosure of a trade secret by a third party in a merely negligent misjudgement of a prior breach of secrecy was not sufficiently covered.
+The TSA significantly extended third-party liability as compared to the former German law on trade secrets.
+While the liability of those directly infringing a trade secret was already quite extensive under the UCA, the use or disclosure of a trade secret by a third party in a merely negligent misjudgement of a prior breach of secrecy was not sufficiently covered.

-Now, with the TSA taking over, the acquisition, use or disclosure of a trade secret is also considered unlawful “whenever a person, at the time of the acquisition, use or disclosure, knew or ought, under the circumstances, to have known that the trade secret had been obtained directly or indirectly from another person who was using or disclosing the trade secret unlawfully”.
-This applies, in particular, with regard to the production, offering or placing on the market of infringing goods; or the importation, exportation or storage of infringing goods for such purposes.
+Now, with the TSA in effect, the acquisition, use or disclosure of a trade secret is also considered unlawful “whenever a person, at the time of the acquisition, use or disclosure, knew or ought, under the circumstances, to have known that the trade secret had been obtained directly or indirectly from another person who was using or disclosing the trade secret unlawfully”.
+This applies in particular with regard to (i) the production, offering or placing on the market of infringing goods, or (ii) the importation, exportation or storage of infringing goods for such purposes.